 Can I propagate monstera adansonii in water?
 Yes, and it’s one of the easiest houseplants to propagate this way.
 Take a stem cutting with at least one node, place it in a glass of water in a bright spot, and change the water every few days.
 Roots usually appear within two to four weeks.
 Once they’re an inch or two long, pot the cutting into a well-draining soil mix and care for it like the parent plant.

 Should I mist my monstera adansonii?
 Misting is popular but not particularly effective at raising humidity, since the moisture evaporates within minutes.
 It also risks leaving water spots on the leaves and can encourage fungal issues if the leaves stay damp for long periods.
-A pebble tray, grouping plants together, or a humidifier are all more reliable ways to create the consistent humidity she prefers.
+A pebble tray, grouping plants together, or a humidifier are all more reliable ways to create the consistent humidity this plant prefers.